programminghistorian/jekyll/_posts/2014-11-05-how-we-moved-to-github.md

 [This script](https://github.com/programminghistorian/jekyll/blob/master/prep_for_pandoc.py) shows all the changes we eventually made in this way.
 (See the comment lines to get a sense of what each part of the script does.)
 After running that script on our folder of [original HTML](https://github.com/programminghistorian/jekyll/tree/master/original_html) pages downloaded from our Wordpress site, we had a new folder of [modified HTML files](https://github.com/programminghistorian/jekyll/tree/master/modified_html) that was ready (or at least readier) to be fed into Pandoc for conversion into Markdown files.

-## Converting Our Modified HTML to Markdown with Pandoc
+## Converting Our Modified HTML to Markdown

 Pandoc can convert an HTML file to Markdown with one simple command: